INFINITY00800/infinitymusicbot/README.md

 Get your channel ID.
-Rename your group to: Channel Music: your_channel_id Add @VCsMusicPlayer as Channel admin with full perms add helper to channel
+Rename your group to: Channel Music: your_channel_id Add @infinitymusicbotas Channel admin with full perms add helper to channel
 Simply send commands in your group.
 Commands for Sudo Users 👮